 The TANF program has an unresolved audit finding originating in fiscal year 2010.
 Auditors found TANF data reports required to be submitted to the federal agency do not accurately reflect case status and activity of the reporting period.
-Since the implementation of a new system, reporting errors have increased, but agency management has made efforts to resolve system errors to ensure proper reporting from the new system in the future.
+Since the implementation of a new system, reporting errors have increased, but agency management has made efforts and worked with their vendor to resolve system errors to ensure proper reporting from the new system in the future.
+However, fixing the data issues has not been prioritized by the service provider of the new system.

-Medicaid's provider eligibility finding, originating in 2012, includes providers that were not re-validated or their eligibility determination was not fully supported with required documentation.
+Medicaid's provider eligibility finding, originating in 2012, includes provider eligibility determination not fully supported with required documentation.
 Progress has been made with the implementation of updated applications, procedures, and policies.